paritytrading/parity/parity-file/README.md

 ===================

-Parity File Formats contains file format specifications and reference implementations of the file formats used by Parity Trading System.
+Parity File Formats contains file format specifications and reference implementations for file formats used by Parity Trading System.

 Download